Pirates vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has five doubles, five home runs, 30 walks and 20 RBI (37 total hits).
+- Adley Rutschman has six doubles, five home runs, 31 walks and 21 RBI (39 total hits).

-- Rutschman has picked up at least one hit in two straight games.
-In his last five games he is hitting .133 with a home run, four walks and two RBI.
+- Rutschman has picked up at least one hit in three straight games.
+During his last five outings he is hitting .250 with a double, a home run, four walks and three RBI.

 Rutschman Recent Games